namreg/apns-php/README.md

-ApnsPHP - Symfony2 Vendor - Fork
+Apple Push Notification Library
 =======

-this fork is a Apns_PHP namespaced version! ideal to use as vendor in sf2 or zf2.
+this fork is a ApnsPHP whith extending with logger!

-Classes now follow the ApnsPHP namespace and don't have 'Apns_' as part of their name.